SAP Solution Manager: Overview

 SAP Solution Manager is a central support and system management suite provided to SAP's customers as part of their license agreement.
 As an SAP system landscape may include a large number of installed SAP and non-SAP systems, SAP Solution Manager is intended to reduce and centralize the management of these systems as well as end-to-end business processes.
-SAP Solution Manager covers the complete application lifecycle of an SAP customer's business processes running on premise, hybrid or in the cloud.
+SAP Solution Manager covers the complete application lifecycle of an SAP customer's business processes running on-premise, hybrid, or in the cloud.

-In an SAP customer's landscape, SAP Solution Manager is the managing system, and the business suite applications (e.g. ERP, CRM, BI, EP) are the managed systems.
+In an SAP customer's landscape, the SAP Solution Manager is the managing system, and the business suite applications (e.g. ERP, CRM, BI, EP) are the managed systems.
 Non-SAP systems in the landscape can also be covered as part of end-to-end business process lifecycle management.
 The managed customer landscape can consist of on-premise, cloud, or a combination of both.
-Business processes and changes can also be documented during major releases, minor releases and bugfixes, making the platform an important business platform as well as an IT platform to provide a "single source of the truth" reference model for the customer.
+Business processes and changes can also be documented during major releases, minor releases, and bugfixes, making the platform an important business platform as well as an IT platform to provide a "single source of the truth" reference model for the customer.

-The current release of SAP Solution Manager is 7.2, which provides features for both IT and business users for enhancing, automating and improving the management of SAP and non-SAP systems:
+The current release of SAP Solution Manager is 7.2, which provides features for both IT and business users for enhancing, automating, and improving the management of SAP and non-SAP systems: